Aidbox/aidbox-sdk-js/doc/doc/api-examples.md

 relevant for FHIR version 4.0.1
 :::

-### Read
+### Read Resource
 The Read operation allows users and applications to retrieve healthcare data from the FHIR server.
 It enables querying and fetching specific resources or sets of resources based on criteria like patient ID, date range, or other relevant attributes.
-This operation is crucial for accessing patient records, lab results, medications, and more.
+This operation is crucial for accessing patient records, lab results, medications, and more

 ##### Parameters
 <ParamsComponent :items="[